Selfhood and

 understanding the nature of learning processes in different kinds of learning

-situations and also that consistent individual differences exist among individuals
+situations and also that consistent individual differences exist among

-in the same situation" (Rotter, 1966, p1).
+control to reward in the same situation" (Rotter, 1966, p1).

 Later research has found locus of control effects